Pedro-Beirao/dsda-launcher/guides/compileMac.md

 ## Qt - https://www.qt.io/download
 ```
-All commits tested using the qt6.2.0
+All commits tested using qt6.2.0

 You could also install qt using 'brew'
 ```